fserb/bkc/pages/substrate/substrate.md

 could be the case that our line is moving diagonally to the grid and jump from position `(x, y)` to `(x + 1, y + 1)`.
 In this case, there's a chance it can actually misses a collision and goes across another line.
 It's not the end of the world, and we could just ignore the problem.
-But the solution may be applied in other situations, so it's worth looking into it.
-What we can do here is check all positions from the old value to the new in a square.
+But to avoid this, we can check all positions from the old value to the new in a square.

 We compute the delta in grid positions, and for each position in the square, check if that position is either empty or part of our line.